 Neve Hanna was established in 1973 under the dynamic leadership of Hanni Ullman.
 Hanni was a veteran Israeli educator and recipient of the prestigious Presidents Award for Volunteerism.
 Neve Hanna is named for Hanna Kaplan, a Holocaust survivor who bequeathed money to Hanni to create a family-style home for children in distress.
-David “Dudu” Weger, originally a special education teacher and artist, has served as director since 1981.
+David “Dudu” Veger, originally a special education teacher and artist, has served as director since 1981.
 Hanni and Dudu’s experience and enthusiasm and the dedication of the staff are important elements of Neve Hanna’s success.

 At the American Friends of Neve Hanna, we raise funds to maintain and develop the campus, fund birthday parties, bar/bat mitzvahs, provide new clothing, holiday outings, psychological services, social workers, special tutors and religious instruction.
-American Friends of Neve Hanna provide for the services of Rabbi Leron Levy to educate the children in their spiritual development.
+American Friends of Neve Hanna provide for the services of Rabbi Liron Levy to educate the children in their spiritual development.

 What Happens to the Kids That Fall Between the Cracks of Israeli Society?